Italy men's national basketball team: Ettore Messina, the return (2015–2017)

 From 5 November 2015, Ettore Messina returned to be head coach of the Italian national team simultaneously with his appointment as assistant-coach of the NBA club San Antonio Spurs.

 On 9 July 2016, Italy was defeated by Croatia in the Finals of the FIBA World Olympic Qualifying Tournament in Turin, failing the qualification for the Olympics in Rio de Janeiro.

 Prior to EuroBasket 2017, Ettore Messina announced he would leave the bench of Italy's national team after the tournament.

 At the EuroBasket 2017, Coach Messina and his players were able to lock up third place in Group B of the preliminary phase and set up a Round of 16 date with Finland.
-There they reached the Quarterfinals, after a supreme performance from Marco Belinelli to lead the Azzurri.
-However, Italy would fall against Serbia 83–67, failing to setup an semifinals clash against Russia.
+There they reached the Quarter-finals, after a supreme performance from Marco Belinelli to lead the Azzurri.
+However, Italy would fall against Serbia 83–67, failing to set up an semi-finals clash against Russia.